LCP Chapbook Series: Fresh Voices Edition – Submissions are now closed.

-The LCP Chapbook Series is now accepting submissions for a chapbook that will spotlight the work of emerging voices in Canadian Poetry.
+The LCP Chapbook Series is developing a chapbook that will spotlight the work of emerging voices in Canadian Poetry.
 With this chapbook the League will showcase the voices, community, and incredible poetic writing of poets across Canada.
 Joan Conway (Associate Member Representative for the League) and Blaine Marchand (professional poet and Past President of the League) will act as editors for this chapbook.

 The publication of this chapbook has been funded through a generous donation from a League member who is dedicated to supporting and mentoring emerging poets.